testfairy/testfairy-flutter/README.md

 * `enableFeedbackForm`
 * `disableFeedbackForm`
 * `setMaxSessionLength`
+* `bringFlutterToFront`
 * `enableVideo`
 * `disableVideo`
-* `bringFlutterToFront`
+* `takeScreenshot`

 ### Features supported by only Android

 * `setFeedbackOptions`

-### Features not supported by any platform yet

-* `enableVideo`
-* `disableVideo`
-* `takeScreenshot`
+* `hideWidget`

 ## Development
 1. Install [Flutter](https://flutter.io/docs).
 2. Connect an Android device.
-3. Run `flutter packages get` in both root and *example* folder.
+3. Run `flutter packages get` in both root and *example* directory.
-4. Run `./test.sh` in the main folder and wait for tests to complete.
+4. Run `./test.sh` in the main directory and wait for tests to complete.
 5. (Optional) Run `./run.sh` and tap buttons to see what happens.
-6. (Optional) Run `./profile.sh` in the main folder and tap around to benchmark.
+6. (Optional) Run `./profile.sh` in the main directory and tap around to benchmark.
 7. Edit *example/lib/main.dart* and *example/test_driver/app_test.dart* to add a test case.
 8. Edit *lib/testfairy_flutter.dart* to add more SDK integration.
 9. Run `./docs.sh` to generate documentation for offline usage.

 ## TODO
-1. Add video and screenshot support on Android.
+1. Add feedback options support for iOS.
-2. Add feedback options support for iOS.
+2. Add `hideWidget` support for iOS.